What To Plant In July

 What Does The Term pH Level Mean

-You’ve probably heard people say that having the right ph level in your garden soil is important for a successful garden harvest.
-You may be wondering what the term pH level is when gardening and how to determine what your garden soil’s ph level might be.
+People probably say that having the right pH level in your garden soil is essential for a successful harvest.
+You may wonder what pH level means when gardening and how to determine your garden soil’s pH level.
 Each plant prefers a different level of acidity to grow the very best harvest.
 The level of acidity desired varies between each plant.

 How To Hand Pollinate